UN: World’s population hits 8 billion on Tuesday - NewsBreak

 The population milestone was reached owing to a gradual increase in the average human lifespan, accomplished through improvements in medicine and public health.

-It took just 12 years for the world population to grow from 7 billion to 8 billion people, but the UN projects it will take 15 years to reach 9 billion people, a milestone expected to be reached by 2037.New Brazilian steakhouse to open in Oklahoma City
+It took just 12 years for the world population to grow from 7 billion to 8 billion people, but the UN projects it will take 15 years to reach 9 billion people, a milestone expected to be reached by 2037.Most popular baby names for girls in Missouri

 UN Secretary-General Antonio Guterres said in a statement the world should celebrate the milestone but also exercise caution in the face of great challenges like climate change.